rexfordessilfie/zod-factory/README.md

 ## `codegen-custom.ts`
 This generates zod validators from a "custom-format" I came up with for defining validation rules.
 This format is a POC for code generation from other validation specifications.

-To run `codegen.ts` script, run the following, pointing it to the `sources` directory with the files containing custom-format expressions:
+To use this script, run the following command with the `sources` directory containing custom-format definitions:
 ```bash
 $ cd playground
 $ ts-node "./codegen/codegen-custom.ts" -d "sources" "custom-schema:.*"